cisco-ie/cisco-gnmi-python/README.md

 Methods are documented in [`gnmi/client.py`](gnmi/client.py).

 ### XRClient
 `XRClient` inherets from `Client` and provides several wrapper methods which aid with IOS XR-specific behaviors of the gNMI implementation.
-These are `get_xpaths`, `set_json`, and `subscribe_xpaths`.
+These are `delete_xpaths`, `get_xpaths`, `set_json`, and `subscribe_xpaths`.
 These methods make several assumptions about what kind of information will be supplied to them in order to simplify usage of the gNMI RPCs.

 Methods are documented in [`gnmi/xr.py`](gnmi/xr.py).